witheve/mamarob/food-truck.eve.md

 - Draw the hero image
 - Draw the title text on top of the image
-- Draw the food truck description
+- Draw the food truck description we can add the additional imagery to the page if provided
 - Draw the Location box
   - Draw “Location today:” text
   - Draw the minimap
-    - If no location is given, put a question mark
+    - If no location is given, put a question mark wouldn't it be better to just not draw?
     - If location is given, put a pin
       - Clicking the map opens up default map program
   - Draw the menu title